napix/NapixServer/docs/first_step.rst

 The resources that are sent to the user are stripped of the fields that are not in the `resource_fields` and the resource_dict given to the creation and modification method contains only fields in resource_fields.

-In our example, we also define a class constant so we don't have to write any configuration for our module.
+In our example, we also define a class constant.
-;; FIXME.
-We have to change that.
+We can also use a configuration option, but it requires to use the configuration loader and not the auto loader.
+See more details about the configuration in :ref:`configuration`.

 .. literalinclude:: /samples/basicpasswordfile.py
     :lines: 16,21-30